Hyundai Palisade: Australia

-The second-generation Palisade went on sale in Australia on 30 September 2025, in the sole Calligraphy trim powered by the Smartstream G 2.5-litre turbocharged petrol hybrid powertrain.
+The second-generation Palisade went on sale in Australia on 30 September 2025, in the sole Calligraphy trim powered by the Smartstream G 2.5-litre turbocharged petrol hybrid.
 In Australia, the Calligraphy trim is available with 7- and 8-seater configurations.
 The 7-seater configuration features electrically adjustable individual second-row seats and also includes the reclining relaxation mode.
+In February 2026, the Elite trim powered by the Smartstream G 2.5-litre turbocharged petrol hybrid, only available with the 8-seater configuration, was added to the line-up.
+In July 2026, the Calligraphy Black Ink model was made available with 7- and 8-seater configurations.
+In August 2026, the XRT Pro model using the Smartstream G 2.5-litre turbocharged petrol was introduced in Australia as the first factory-built XRT model sold in the Australian market, unlike the Santa Fe and Tucson which were only available with XRT-branded accessories.